My son’s ADHD means that he doesn’t navigate the world in the same way as neurotypicals.

-Funding - is the short answer, to improve accommodation and shelter for those in need of help, as well as education and training to first responders.
-I have always believed that education in regard to any form of discrimination should start at home and in the classroom, but sadly, that cannot be guaranteed.
+Funding is the short answer; to improve accommodation and shelter for those in need of help, as well as education and training to first responders.
+It would be wonderful to believe that education about discrimination starts at home and in the classroom, but sadly, that cannot be guaranteed.

 As one primary school teacher, Verity Davis-Raiss, says, ‘Every year we find more and more children presenting with ASD and ADHD.
 We, as educators, obviously need more training in this area, especially as we are required to differentiate our programs to ensure that every child reaches their personal best.
 Every student deserves to feel happy and safe in his or her learning environment.
 Without support and guidance, how are we going to ensure we reach these goals in classes of 30 students or more?’

-Let's not forget that it is not only the neurodiverse kids that can benefit from an inclusive education; neurotypical children learn a lot about empathy by working alongside a child with special needs.
-However, children can be cruel, so it is important not to shine too bright a light on these kids’ disabilities.
-My son has never forgiven me for adding his name to the list of children requiring special provisions for an exam, for which he was singled out in front of the entire school and this problem was highlighted in a recent study in the Journal of Psychiatry and Cognitive Behaviour, called “Just Being A Kid, Or An ADHD Kid?”
+It is not only the neurodiverse kids that benefit from an inclusive education; neurotypical children are taught empathy by working alongside a child with special needs.
+However, it is important to remember that children can be cruel, hence, not to shine too bright a light on these kids’ disabilities.
+My son has never forgiven me for adding his name to the list of kids in need of special provisions for an exam, for which he was singled out in front of the entire school.
+This problem was highlighted in a recent study in the Journal of Psychiatry and Cognitive Behaviour, called “Just Being A Kid, Or An ADHD Kid?”

-Training - At the end of Elijah’s story, Kate Wild mentions improvements to police training that have been affected since the rise of such deaths.
-With the increase in drug use and depression, it is often inexperienced police officers that find themselves on the front line of crime, but they are now being taught to develop a rapport with “offenders,” rather than use force.
-Simple changes to their approach such as these may mean the difference between life and death.
+Training – At the end of Elijah’s story, Kate Wild mentions improvements to police training that have been affected since the rise of such deaths.
+With the increase in drug use and depression, it is often inexperienced police officers that find themselves on the front line of crime.
+Training teaches these officers to develop a rapport with “offenders,” rather than to use force.
+Simple changes such as these to their initial approach may mean the difference between life and death.

 Reducing the stigma – this needs to be addressed in relation to the mentally ill.
-My son was nicknamed SPED at school, and as a parent trying to advocate for him, I was continually subjected to eye rolls from educators and other parents about a condition that has been verified repeatedly by research and is included in The Diagnostic and Statistical Manual Of Mental Disorders.
+My son was nicknamed SPED at school, and as a parent advocating for him, I was continually subjected to eye rolls from educators and other parents about a condition that has been validated repeatedly by research and is included in The Diagnostic and Statistical Manual Of Mental Disorders.